The Tailor-Made Guide to Places to Visit in Dumfries and Galloway

 If you are interested in finding out more about wide variety of interesting places to visit in Scotland, please view the Tailor-Made Itineraries posts below:

 Don’t forget that Tailor-Made Itineraries delights in creating bespoke self-guided tours.
 So, if visiting any of these attractions appeals to you, reach out to me by email.
-I would be more than happy to design a self-guided tour around your requirements incorporating the beautiful sights of Dumfries, or indeed, a general tour of Scotland.
+I would be more than happy to design a self-guided tour around your requirements incorporating the beautiful places to visit in Dumfries and Galloway, or indeed, a general tour of Scotland.

 Tailor-Made Itineraries posts every two weeks, and you can subscribe to the latest blog and newsletter here.
 Until then, happy reading and safe travels.